 You can choose any package you want when you first subscribe.
 If you want to change your package after you have made your first payment you will need to telephone us to cancel and then subscribe to a new package.

 What are the limited edition honeys?

 Limited edition honeys are special as these come from smaller harvests, these are reserved only for subscribers.

 What happens if you don’t have my honey in stock?

 From time to time nature and the honey bees don’t always produce enough of the exact same honey, so from time to time we reserve the right to substitute one type for another.
-We can however guarantee that whatever type you receive it will always be direct from the beekeeper and will be 100% pure, raw local honey and will be of equal value.
+We can however guarantee that whatever type you receive it will always be direct from the beekeeper and will be 100% pure, raw local honey or one from our infused range.